JulianMiller/checkin/readme.md

 External APIs
 -------------
 Checkin depends on Google Maps API for geocoding.
-The API in this application is not valid so make sure you get and use your own API key in app/assets/javascripts/application.js.
+The API key in this application is not valid so make sure you get and use your own API key in app/assets/javascripts/application.js.

 You can get an API key for free from https://code.google.com/apis/console